Beside the Mountain

 Oat bars for hiking in pan ready to be baked.

-Bake the bars at 350 degrees Fahrenheit for 15-18 minutes.
+Bake the bars at 350 degrees Fahrenheit (175C) for 15-18 minutes.
 They will start to look darker, almost golden, then take them out of the oven.
-They will be crumbly when they are still hot but they will harden into bars as they cool.
+They will be crumbly when they are still hot, but they will harden into bars as they cool.

 Healthy oat bars being cut into squares for hiking snack.

-While they are still hot cut them into bars (4x4) but let them fully cool so they solidify before removing them.
-Wrap them individually to eat late on.
+While they are still hot, cut them into bars (4x4), but let them fully cool so they solidify before removing them.
+Wrap them individually to eat later on.
 Store flapjacks in a cool place.

 Honey flapjacks cut into bars for taking hiking.